The sum-product problem for small sets II: Small product set classification

-We observe that, for all structures enumerated in item (2) of Corollary \ref{1029sumcor}, $P$ contains at least $9$ elements of $\{(m,n): 0\leq m \leq 7, n\in \{0,1\}\}$ or at least $9$ elements of $\{(m,n): 0\leq m \leq 3, 0\leq n \leq 2\}$.
+We observe that, for all structures enumerated in item (3) of Lemma \ref{1029sum}, $P$ contains at least $9$ elements of $\{(m,n): 0\leq m \leq 7, n\in \{0,1\}\}$ or at least $9$ elements of $\{(m,n): 0\leq m \leq 3, 0\leq n \leq 2\}$.
 While we do not provide a full classification up to similarity for $L\subseteq \R$ with $|L|=11$ and $|L+L|\leq 33$, we do note that all such similarity classes are either output by WinnersSearch$(11,33)$, or obtained by adding an additional element to a structure described in Corollary \ref{1029sumcor}.
-Analysis of the output of WinnersSearch$(11,33)$ confirms the following result.
+Analysis of WinnersSearch$(11,33)$ (runtime $3$ minutes) confirms the following result.

 \begin{corollary} If $L\subseteq \R$ with $|L|=10$ and $|L+L|\leq 29$, or $|L|=11$ and $|L+L|\leq 33$, then at least one of the following holds: \begin{enumerate}[(1)] \item At least $8$ elements of $L$ are contained in a single arithmetic progression, \item $L=\{m+n\alpha: (m,n)\in P\},$ where $\alpha\notin \Q$ and $P$, up to similarity, contains at least $9$ elements of $\{(m,n): 0\leq m \leq 7, n\in \{0,1\}\}$, \item $L=\{m+n\alpha: (m,n)\in P\},$ where $\alpha\notin \Q$ and $P$, up to similarity, contains at least $9$ elements of $\{(m,n): 0\leq m \leq 3, 0\leq n \leq 2\}$. \end{enumerate} \end{corollary}